 Okra is one of those vegetables that polarizes people.
 While it is commonly used in a variety of cuisines from around the world including Indian and Carribean, it isn’t as popular as you might think.
 Of course, there are people who love the taste of okra and would eat it with every meal, given half the chance.
 But there are a lot of folks who would do anything to avoid having to take even the smallest taste.

 The key with okra is in the cooking.
 As with many foods, when it is cooked, it takes on an entirely different texture and this can be slimy and markedly unpleasant.
-So, we thought we would put together a guide on okra introducing you to the taste, texture, benefits and drawbacks of this unique veggie as well as showing you the best way to cook it.
+So, we thought we would put together a guide on okra introducing you to What Does Okra Taste Like and the texture, benefits and drawbacks of this unique veggie as well as showing you the best way to cook it.

 How Would You Describe Okra?

 Many of us would instantly refer to okra as being a vegetable, and it is treated in just this way.
 However, okra is, in fact, a fruit because of the presence of seeds.
 This flowering plant belongs to the mallow family and features long, slender seed pods that can be consumed by humans.